fchastanet/bash-tools-framework/doc/guides/Options/functionOption.md

 ## Description

-`Options::generateOption` has generated this Option function that can display help and parse the configured option.
-Several commands are available on option
+`Options::generateOption` generated this function that allows to display help and parse the configured option.

-function:
+Several commands are available on the function generated:

 - variableName
 - variableType (Boolean, String, StringArray)